DivyanshuSheth/DivyanshuSheth/README.md

 - 👋 Hi!
-I’m Divyanshu, a final-year Industrial Engineering + EE + CS undergraduate at IIT Kharagpur.
+I’m Divyanshu, a final-year Industrial Electronics + CS undergraduate at IIT Kharagpur.
 - 👀 My interests lie in deep learning, especially natural language processing.
-I've recently also begun exploring computer vision and reinforcement learning using deep neural networks
+I've recently also been exploring speech processing, computer vision and reinforcement learning.
-- 🤝 I’m looking to collaborate on research projects in deep learning.
+- 🤝 I’m looking to work on research projects in deep learning.
 Let me know if you want to collaborate!
 - 📫 Mail me at shethdivyanshu2000@gmail.com, or DM me on Twitter: https://twitter.com/Divyanshu_Sheth

 <!---